-Enjoy this granola as a mid-afternoon snack, and add some mini chocolate chips to satisfy your sweet tooth.
-Add it to a bowl of your favorite milk, lactose-free milk, oat milk, or almond milk for breakfast.
-It is a great fiber and vitamin source and is also delicious!
-Most store-bought granola contains high fodmap ingredients like honey, dried fruit, and too much sugar!
-Making your own granola is the best way to know exactly what is in it!
+Eat this granola as a mid-afternoon snack, and add some mini dark chocolate chips to satisfy your sweet tooth.
+For breakfast, add it to a bowl of your favorite milk, lactose-free, oat milk, or almond milk.
+It is a great fiber source and is also delicious!

 - Old Fashioned Oats - If you need a certified gluten free version, purchase a certified brand.
-I have found that regular rolled oats are safe for me with the small amount of wheat cross contamination.
+I have found that regular rolled oats are safe for me with a small amount of wheat cross contamination.

 - Unsweetened Shredded Coconut Flakes - The coconut shreds toast up beautifully.
-Monash has tested it safe at ½ cup or 30 grams.

 - Cinnamon - Such a wonderful warm spice.
 A classic flavor for granola.